 Any employee or student authorized by the Department or area to select and purchase goods/services from vendors for the sake of daily business activities in accordance with this policy and associated procedures.
 Purchasers will have the authority to spend money on behalf of the University for valid business purposes and receive delegated authority to a specific dollar threshold.

-An employee of the University who is appointed by Department or area leadership to serve as the purchasing point of contact for the Office of Procurement for his or her department or area.
+An employee of the University who is appointed by Department or area leadership to serve as the purchasing point of contact for the Office of Procurement for their department or area.

 The Department Chair/Head ensures that Department Administrators and their designees follow this policy and the related procedures and also reviews and approves payments within their signature authority.

-The Vice President for Finance is responsible for this policy and the related procedures and oversees the Controller's Office which is delegated the responsibility for day-to-day enforcement of this policy and related procedures.
+The Executive Vice President for Finance and Administration is responsible for this policy and the related procedures and oversees the Controller's Office which is delegated the responsibility for day-to-day enforcement of this policy and related procedures.

 David W. Leebron, President